containerd/containerd/docs/hosts.md

 each desired registry host in a configuration directory. **Note**: Updates under this directory do not require restarting the containerd daemon.

+## Registry API Support

+All configured registry hosts are expected to comply with the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+Registries which are non-compliant or implement non-standard behavior are not guaranteed to be supported and may break unexpectedly between releases.

+Currently supported OCI Distribution version: **[v1.0.0](https://github.com/opencontainers/distribution-spec/tree/v1.0.0)**

 ## Specifying the Configuration Directory

 ### Using Host Namespace Configs with CTR